-5.1-CLEANING PROCEDURE / DISASSEMBLY
+A. CLEANING PROCEDURE / DISASSEMBLY

 - 1. Close off the gas supply to the boiler and disconnect electrical power at the primary switch box. - 2.
 Remove the top cover of the boiler. - 3.
 Disconnect the gas piping to the burner head. - 4.
 Disconnect the electrical connections to the blower assembly. - 5.
-Remove combustion air piping if supplied. - 6.
-Unscrew the four (4) hold down nuts securing the burner door to the pressure vessel. - 7.
+Remove air combustion piping if supplied. - 6.
+Unscrew the four- (4) hold down nuts securing the burner door to the pressure vessel. - 7.
 The burner door, burner head, blower motor and assembly will lift on the provided gas struts (see Figure 5-2). - 8.
-The blower motor and gas valve assembly can be removed from the boiler. - 9.
+The blower motor and gas valve assembly assembly can be removed from the boiler. - 9.
 The burner head can be separated from the head assembly by removing 4 bolts and washers.

-Check the burner head for damage, burn marks or perforations.
-Replace any damaged parts.
-If the canister is in good condition clean out any dirt and contaminates with a vacuum cleaner inside and out, alternating with compressed air to dislodge any debris of combustion.
+Check the burner head for any damage, burn marks or perforations.
+If damage is determined replace the damaged parts.
+If the canister is in good condition clean out any dirt and contaminates with a vacuum cleaner inside and out alternating with compressed air to dislodge any debris of combustion.

 - 1. With the burner head and blower removed the combustion chamber can be accessed for all service requirements. - 2.
 Check ignition and ionization electrodes for deposits and proper gap.
-Clean or replace as needed.
+Clean or replace as needed. - Inspect the pressure vessel and combustion chamber area for any damage or contamination.
+If dirt or contaminates are found it is recommended that the tubes be washed with a highpressure power washer.